Chemists Gather In The Golden State

-At its open meeting, the ACS Board of Directors welcomed representatives from several other chemical societies.
-Among them was Royal Society of Chemistry President David Phillips, who noted that RSC has selected its first female president-elect, Lesley Yellowlees, a University of Edinburgh chemistry professor.

-Also during the board meeting, representatives of ACS and FACS signed a three-year memorandum of understanding to advance shared interests in engaging the Asian and U.S. chemical communities in collaborations, research, education, and meetings (C&EN, March 21, page 56).
-A second signing will take place during the 14th Asian Chemical Congress in Bangkok on Sept.
-5–8.
+Other activities included the ACS Board of Directors’ open meeting, which featured a discussion of the future of graduate education and research, and the ACS Council meeting, at which candidates were chosen for major society offices.
+Councilors selected two candidates for 2013 ACS president-elect: Thomas J. Barton, Distinguished Professor of Liberal Arts & Sciences, Iowa State University, Ames, and Luis A. Echegoyen, Robert A. Welch Professor of Chemistry, University of Texas, El Paso.

+The council also approved ACS dues of $151 for 2013, approved revisions to a code of conduct for chemists, approved petitions related to market data collection and to requests for recording votes during council meetings, and discussed the ACS Climate Science Toolkit (C&EN, Nov.
+21, 2011, page 40).

-The ACS Committee on Budget & Finance met to review the society’s financial performance.
-Revenues for 2010 totaled $463.7 million, while net contribution from operations reached a record $23.8 million, or $11.9 million more than had been budgeted.
-The strong showing resulted largely from cost-containment initiatives and lower-than-budgeted salaries and fringe benefits.
-The society ended the year in compliance with four of its five board-established financial guidelines.
-Reserve adequacy, although improved from the prior year, remained significantly below its intended target.
+The Committee on Budget & Finance reported on the society’s 2011 financial performance at the council meeting.
+Revenues totaled $472 million, while net contribution from operations reached $21 million, $8 million more than had been budgeted.
+The strong showing resulted largely from expense management across the society and better-than-expected performance by the Publications Division.

-Among other business, the ACS Council met to select candidates for major society offices, including the office of ACS president-elect for 2012.
-After hearing brief presentations from the four nominees for president-elect, the councilors selected Dennis Chamot, associate executive director of the National Research Council’s Division on Engineering & Physical Sciences, in Washington, D.C., and Marinda Li Wu, founder and president of Science is Fun!, in Orinda, Calif., to stand for election this fall.

-The council also approved the formation of two new international chemical sciences chapters, one for the Shanghai region and one for Thailand, and approved ACS dues of $148 for 2012.
-The council voted to retain the current formula that determines how a 9% share of dues is allocated to the ACS technical divisions.
-A petition intended to clarify regulations governing the development of ACS position statements was presented but will not come up for a vote until the fall council meeting.
+The Committee on Chemical Safety voted to approve a report from its Safety Culture Task Force that provides guidance, suggestions, examples, and recommendations to help strengthen the safety culture in academe.

 Join the conversation